republik/plattform/packages/backend-modules/mail/README.md

 ### Send mail to users with cleaned Mailchimp status

-Send a mail to users which were cleaned from mailchimp during a certain time period.
+We have a weekly job which sends mails to users who were cleaned from Mailchimp.
+This mailing can also be triggered manually be executed the following script:

 Run `script/sendMailsToSegment/cleanedUserSubscriptionInvitation.js`